Jira

 Notification Payload Format

-Causely sends structured alert payloads to Jira, including root cause summaries and service impact context.
+Causely sends structured alert payloads to Jira, including summaries of causal insights and service impact context.

 For an example payload and explanation of each field, refer to the Notification Payload Format page.